Jbstudio425/Platformer-Starter/README.md

-# Platformer Starter
+# Platformer Starter for Unity
-Small starter project with minor features.
+Small starter project in Unity with minor features.
 All code is free to use.

 * Dependency injection with Zenject.